Xemiru/Boxboy/README.md

 A button should implement either `offer` or `onClick` to have functionality.

+When implementing button functionality, one should keep the Menu's invalidation flag in mind if the button intends to make any changes to its source Menu.
+The Menu will not update inventories until it is marked as invalidated either by a Button's animation or by a call to `Menu.invalidate()`.

 # Menu Animations

 Instead of animating buttons, you can animate the menu itself.
 Menu animations can be applied through the `AnimatedMenuPattern` class, in the same way that the `MenuPattern` class is utilized.
 Patterns are given as frames instead, functioning similarly to when they're used with `MenuPattern`s with an additional frame length parameter provided in milliseconds.